kakwa/ldfl/README.md

 - **Executable Redirection**: Redirect executable paths

 This tool can be used on existing binaries or can be included with a static configuration header inside your projects.

+## Documentation

+You can also view the latest documentation online at [GitHub Pages](https://kakwa.github.io/ldfl/).

 ## Dependencies